libigl/libigl/tutorial/tutorial.md

 ```

 The final energy matrix is the sum of these two matrices.
 Note that in this
 case we do not need to fix the boundary.
-To remove the null space of the energy and make the minimum unique, it is sufficinet to fix two arbitrary
+To remove the null space of the energy and make the minimum unique, it is sufficient to fix two arbitrary
 vertices to two arbitrary positions.
 The full source code is provided in [Example 502](502_LSCMParam/main.cpp).